 How to Price This Service

-The margin on A+ content is strong if you price it relative to the value delivered rather than the time it takes you.
-Most Shopify freelancers who have productized this service charge:
+Price relative to the value delivered, not the time it takes you.
+Most freelancers who run this service charge:

 - Per-page projects:$150–$500 per product page, depending on the brief complexity, the client's industry, and your positioning. $200–$300 is the most common range for freelancers who are not yet established in this service; $300–$500 for those with a strong portfolio of A+ work.

-- Monthly packages: $300–$600/month for 2–4 pages per month, which works well for clients launching products regularly or building out a catalog.
-Predictable monthly scope, predictable monthly revenue.
+- Monthly packages: $300–$600/month for 2–4 pages.
+Works well for clients launching products regularly.
+Recurring scope, recurring revenue.

-- As part of a larger project:A+ content as an add-on to a theme migration or store build.
-“We can also add A+ product sections for your top 10 products — here is what that looks like and what it costs.”
-This is often easier to sell than a standalone service because the client is already spending and already trusts you.
+- As part of a larger project:A+ content bolted onto a theme migration or store build.
+“We can add A+ sections for your top 10 products — here's what it costs.”
+Easier sell: the client is already in buying mode.

 How to Sell It to Existing Clients